History of Tunisia under French rule: French withdrawal

 In Tunisia Albert Memmi had voiced a less sanguinary view than Fanon's, but nonetheless one not very sympathetic if less harsh in his appraisal of many French settlers.
 He writes of the colon that if "his living standards are high, it is because those of the colonized are low."
 Memmi describes the settler's pecuniary motives and identity:

-"The change involved in moving to a colony... must first of all bring a substantial profit. ...
+"The change involved in moving to a colony... must first of all bring a substantial profit...
 You go to a colony because jobs are guaranteed, wages high, careers more rapid and business more profitable.
 The young graduate is offered a position, the public servant a higher rank, the businessman substantially lower taxes, the industrialist raw materials and labor at attractive prices." *** Perhaps later "he is often heard dreaming aloud: a few more years and he will take leave of this profitable purgatory and will buy a house in his own country." *** Yet if in fact "one day his livelihood is affected, if 'situations' are in real danger, the settler then feels threatened and, seriously this time, thinks of returning to his own land."

-This presents a rather dismal portrait of the colon before his impending tragedy.
+That presents a rather dismal portrait of the colon before his impending tragedy.
 After Tunisian independence in 1956, the new sovereign regime began to make distinctions between its citizens and foreigners living in Tunisia.
 Facing an existential choice, the majority of French residents, including families in Tunisia for generations, then made the arrangements to return to their "own land."
 Tunisians filled their vacated positions.
 "Between 1955 and 1959, 170,000 Europeans--roughly two-thirds of the total--left the country."
 This disastrous ending belies the otherwise mixed but not unfavorable results of the French era.
 Jacques Berque writes, "Greater progress would have to be made, great sufferings undergone before either side would consent to admit the other's [place in history]."
-Berque later cautions that one should "abstain from facile anachronistic judgments in considering the things and the people of an epoch that is past."
+Berque later cautioned that one should "abstain from facile anachronistic judgments in considering the things and the people of an epoch that is past."